Repelled point processes with application to numerical integration: Point processes and their intensity functions

 \subsection{The homogeneous Poisson point process (PPP)}

 Consider a compact set $K$ of $\mathbb{R}^d$, and pick $N$ i.i.d. points uniformly distributed in $K$.
 The point process $\calX_N$ formed by these $N$ points is called the Binomial point process (BPP) of $N$ points.
-Loosely speaking, when $K$ is enlarged to fill out $\mathbb{R}^d$ while maintaining $N = \rho \vert K\vert$, we obtain a limiting point process $\calP$ that is called the homogeneous Poisson point process (PPP) of intensity $\rho>0$.
+Loosely speaking, when $K$ is enlarged to fill out $\mathbb{R}^d$ while maintaining $N = \rho \vert K\vert$, where $|K|$ is the Lebesgue measure of $K$, we obtain a limiting point process $\calP$ that is called the homogeneous Poisson point process (PPP) of intensity $\rho>0$.
 We now list a few properties of $\calP$.

 First, $\calP$ is motion-invariant.
-Second, the random number $\mathcal{P}(B)$ of points of $\calP$ in a bounded Borel set $B$ has a Poisson distribution of mean $\rho |B|$, where $|B|$ is the Lebesgue measure of $B$.
+Second, the random number $\mathcal{P}(B)$ of points of $\calP$ in a bounded Borel set $B$ has a Poisson distribution of mean $\rho |B|$.
 In particular, the void probability \eqref{eq:def_void_proba} is $\bbT_{\calP}(B) = \exp(-\rho |B|)$.
 Third, $\calP(B_1)$ and $\calP(B_2)$ are independent for any disjoint Borel sets $B_1$ and $B_2$.
 This second fundamental property is known as \emph{complete randomness}, and translates the intuition that the PPP has as little structure as possible; for more details see \citep[Chapter 2]{ChiuStoal2013}.
 Fourth, all the moments of $\calP$ are determined by $\rho$, i.e., for any non-negative measurable function $f$,

 With the notation of Section~\ref{sec:Spatial point processes}, this reads $\rho^{(n)}=\rho^n$.
 Moreover, by the so-called extended Slivnyak-Mecke theorem, we have

 for any non-negative measurable function $h$ on $(\mathbb{R}^{d})^n \times \frakN$; see \citep[Section 5.1]{CoeMolWaa2015}.
 Equation \eqref{eq:slivnyak-mecke} provides further evidence of the PPP's lack of dependency structure: informally, once conditioned on a finite number of points belonging to $\calP$, the rest of $\calP$ has the same distribution as $\calP$.